SkelGames95/SkelGames95/README.md

 <h3> 👨🏻‍💻 About Me </h3>

 🤔 Always curious about new technologies, developing software solutions, innovative solutions for companies, and quick hacks.<br/>
-📈 Dedicating myself to a long-term commitment to bring a new innovative future to the Italian workplaces.<br/>
+📈 Dedicating myself to a long-term commitment to bring a new innovative future to Italian workplaces.<br/>
 🎓 Studying FullStack Web Development thanks to Develhope SRL Bootcamp.<br/>
 🌱 Currently starting an Internship at DoIT Srl, Fabriano, Italia 💙<br/>
 🎮 Trained in Game & Software Design.